-A student must accumulate a grade point average (GPA) of at least 3.0 to obtain a master’s degree at the University of Cincinnati.
+A student must accumulate a grade point average (GPA) of at least 3.0 to obtain a master’s degree or graduate certificate at the University of Cincinnati.
 At least two-thirds of the minimum graduate credits for the degree must be at a level of B or higher.
 A doctoral student must maintain a grade point average (GPA) of at least 3.0 in all doctoral course work.
 Note: See your adviser or director.
 Programs establish minimum academic standards that may exceed the overall university standards provided above.

 1. Confer with his or her program office staff;

-3. Visit the Graduate School’s website to determine if he or she is defined as a thesis or non-thesis student or consult with your program.
+3. Visit the Graduate School’s website to determine if he or she is defined as a thesis or non-thesis student, or consult with your program.